So, you may ask, why do I believe so strongly in virtual worlds?

 I’ve been on Second Life over a decade now, and during that time the virtual world has been an unparalleled creative sandbox for me.

 I have had some truly wonderful experiences in Second Life.
-Hell, once I even dive-bombed an S&M orgy in my Mary Poppins avatar, complete with levitating umbrella and carpetbag (see picture)!
+Hell, once I even dive-bombed a virtual BDSM orgy in my Mary Poppins avatar, complete with levitating umbrella and carpetbag, and staying completely in character the entire time (see picture)!

 And I’ve been thinking lately about why I was initially so taken with virtual worlds, and why I still believe in their potential today.